 We spent our last few days in Peru having a wonderful time just as old friends, and a couple of days back home dividing up our things.

 We started working from home together about 3 1/2 years ago, and with spending so much time together working, our relationship has gradually been moving a little more towards a business relationship.

 While we did do lots of fun things together, we also worked a lot, so it’s not been the most balanced lifestyle.

 We’ve certainly loved each other very much and had great times, even throughout Peru, not to mention the fun we have running the websites together, but most of our conversations were about work.

 I will say I’ve been thrilled with our relationship, and although it’s easy to take a person for granted after 10 years, I was still very proud to have her.

 It was Heather who precipitated the split.
-It seems she hadn’t been quite as happy for awhile, but she didn’t know why.
-Then she says she just woke up one day and felt in her heart that the relationship was over.
+It seems she hadn’t been quite as happy for a while but she didn’t know why.
+Then she just woke up one day and felt in her heart that the relationship was over.

 It’s possible we’re in denial that a breakup could be this bearable, but so far it’s been okay.
-That being said, if you have any words of encouragement, I’d be thankful to have them posted below – it’s always nice to have support at a time like this (after that, you can read her post about the separation).
+That being said, if you have any words of encouragement, I’d be thankful to have them posted below – it’s always nice to have support at a time like this.

 Next Day Update